-Following one year of employment, full-time employees of the University may take up to a maximum of 2 courses of undergraduate course work per trimester tuition-free with the approval of their supervisor.
+Following one year of employment, full-time employees of the university may take up to a maximum of 2 courses of undergraduate course work per trimester tuition-free with the approval of their supervisor.

 Master's level courses will receive a tuition waiver of 50%.
 No benefit is available at the specialist or doctoral levels.
 The employee will be responsible for all applicable fees and courses must be taken at times other than scheduled work hours.
-The employee's supervisor and the Vice President for Academic Affairs must approve and sign the tuition waiver form.
-Tuition waiver forms are located in the personnel office and must be submitted to the financial aid office prior to each registration.
+The employee's supervisor must approve and sign the tuition waiver form.
+Tuition waiver forms are located in the Office of Human Resources or the SaderNet website and must be submitted to the human resources office prior to each registration.
+In rare cases where the university requests the employee to complete advanced coursework full tuition waiver maybe granted.
+Full tuition waivers must be approved by the President and the employee is required to complete three years service to the university following completion of the program.

-Under certain circumstances, a maximum of one (1) course may be taken during regularly scheduled working time provided (1) the course is necessary for degree completion; (2) such action is recommended by the employee's supervisor and approved by the Vice President for Academic Affairs and the President; and (3) time away from work is made up on the day work is missed either by lengthening the daily work schedule or during the lunch hour, or by working weekends.
+Under certain circumstances, a maximum of one (1) course may be taken during regularly scheduled working time provided: (1) the course is necessary for degree completion; (2) such action is recommended by the employee's supervisor and approved by the Vice President for Academic Affairs and the Provost; and (3) time away from work is made up on the day work is missed either by lengthening the daily work schedule or during the lunch hour, or by working weekends.